The Doctor sighed and looked at the starfield stretched

 “Did what?”

-temporal field before sending us forward in time three months.
-We went
+before sending us forward in time three months.
+We went forward in time

-forward in time and the comet came with us.
-Your planet is in a different
+and the comet came with us.
+Your planet is in a different part of its

-part of its orbit around your sun and the comet can keep on going where
+orbit around your sun and the comet can keep on going where it was going.”

 “Oh!”
-They hugged each other for joy, and hugged him.
-“Oh,
+They hugged each other for joy, and then hugged him.

 “Wait,” he said.
 “We’re not entirely out of the